GalloElizalde/spin-correlations-smeft/README.md

 # EFT differential fit – analysis notes & code

-Personal repository containing an EFT / SMEFT differential analysis developed during my thesis work.
+Repository containing an EFT / SMEFT differential analysis developed during my master thesis work.
 The purpose of this codebase is reconstruct the Spin-density-matrix of the ttbar system ant to extract constraints on Wilson coefficients from quantum observables.